bayegaspard/GoldMine/README.md

 ### DEFCON32 TALK
 **Leverage Gen-AI+RAG to stay ahead in the cyber battle!
 Building Your Red-Teaming Co-Pilot.**

-VectorShield is a proof-of-concept (PoC) application from my DEFCON32 talk, designed to enhance red-teaming operations by leveraging Generative AI combined with Retrieval-Augmented Generation (RAG).
+GoldMine is a proof-of-concept (PoC) application from my DEFCON32 talk.
+It is designed to enhance red-teaming operations by leveraging Generative AI combined with Retrieval-Augmented Generation (RAG).
 This early version supports various document types and is under constant development.
 Contributions are welcome!

 ## Features